Battle of Slupčane: Fourth Macedonian assault

 From 30 May to 1 June, Macedonian security forces carried out another assault to capture Slupčane, using APC's and T-55 tanks.
 The village was also shelled on a daily basis.
 The operation was called off, after the "Tiger" Special Forces unit mutinied and had to be withdrawn from the front line, leaving the NLA in control of the village.

 Ambush near Slupčane

 On 6 June, NLA insurgents ambushed Macedonian troops near Slupčane, killing five soldiers.

 Halting of operations by Macedonian forces

 On 11 June 2001, the Macedonian Army received orders to halt all military operations in the Kumanovo-Lipkovo region.
 Following a Macedonian attack and ensuing clashes on 10 and 11 June, which left one Macedonian commander (Siniša Stoilov) and one civilian dead, the Macedonian army ceased all of its bombardment of positions held by the NLA.
 Hostilities in the vicinity of Slupčane, Orizare, and Matejce also had diminished shortly after.

 Aftermath

 On 5 July NLA militants from Slupčane launched attacks on Macedonian Army sites near Kumanovo.

-On 9 July the militants captured 2 Macedonian soldiers.